rapidsai/dependency-file-generator/README.md

 ## `dependencies.yaml` Format

-> The [Examples](#examples) section below has instructions on where example `dependency.yaml` files and their corresponding output can be viewed.

 The `dependencies.yaml` file has three relevant top-level keys: `files`, `channels`, and `dependencies`.
 These keys are described in detail below.

 ### `files` Key